silnrsi/feax/README.md

 source venv/bin/activate
 ```

-Then install (update) the toolchain and install the library and the makefeax script:
+Then install (update) the toolchain and install the library and the makefea script:
 ```
 python3 -m pip install --upgrade pip setuptools wheel python3 -m pip install .